A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introducing the intuitionistic modal logic

-The semantics of intuitionistic modal logic \OM, presented in Fig.~\ref{figure:om}, is defined in terms of the late labelled transitions system in Fig.~\ref{figure:pi} and history respecting substitutions (Definition~\ref{def:respects}).
-Satisfaction is defined as follows, by treating all free variables as inputs in the past.
+The semantics of intuitionistic modal logic \OM, presented in Fig.~\ref{figure:om}, is defined in terms of the late labelled transition system in Fig.~\ref{figure:pi} and history respecting substitutions (Definition~\ref{def:respects}).
+Satisfaction is defined as follows, by treating all free variables as inputs in the past. \begin{defi}[satisfaction] Satisfaction, written $P \vDash \phi$, holds whenever $P \models^{x_0^i \cdot \hdots \cdot x_n^i} \phi$ according to the inductive definition in Fig.~\ref{figure:om}, where $\fv{P} \cup \fv{\phi} \subseteq \left\{x_0, \hdots, x_n\right\}$.
+Note $\fv{P}$ and $\fv{\phi}$ are simply the free variables in $P$ and $\phi$ respectively. \end{defi}